 For a long time, ERP systems ran "on site" on the company's IT infrastructure.
 Over time, companies began to operate their ERP applications in outsourced data centres.
 Today the cloud the trendy environment for providing the software.
 The models that combine the different types of provision are now the real trend.
 This is also referred to as hybrid ERP systems, which combine local and cloud-based components.

-Some companies are reluctant to implement mission-critical software for a variety of reasons cloud relocate.
-Concerns about security and controllers of the data are often significant.
-Even companies in strictly regulated industries or authorities are not flexible enough to go to the cloud with their systems in terms of the requirements that have to be met.
+For various reasons, some companies are reluctant to integrate business-critical software into the cloud to relocate.
+Concerns about data security and control are often decisive.
+Even companies in strictly regulated industries or public authorities are not flexible enough in terms of the requirements they have to fulfil to move their systems to the cloud.

 History of ERP